supercoder186/SceneryPacksOrganiser/README.md

 - Supports Windows shortcuts (.LNK files, eg. for SAM Library)
 - Supports [Prefab Airports](https://forums.x-plane.org/index.php?/files/file/27582-prefab-scenery-for-25000-airports/) (requires you to retain "prefab" somewhere in the folder name for it to work)
 - Attempts to locate X-Plane installs automatically, letting you choose between the results or manually inputting an X-Plane install path
-- Offers to carry over SCENERY_PACK_DISABLED from existing scenery_packs.ini
+- Offers to carry over SCENERY_PACK_DISABLED tags from existing scenery_packs.ini
 - Checks for Custom Airport conflicts and resolves them with user input
 - Will warn you of folders-in-folder (It's more common than you'd think)
 - Supports XP10/11's and XP12's Global Airports entry simultaneously